San Francisco Mining Exchange: 1927-1928: Restructuring

 By April 23, 1927, the San Francisco Stock Exchange, mining division, and the San Francisco Stock and Bond Exchange were negotiating over the establishment of the Stock and Bond Exchange as a purely listed market, and the San Francisco Stock Exchange as a curb exchange.
 To prevent naming confusion, there were talks to have the SF Stock Exchange be named the San Francisco Curb Exchange or Association, with the name 'San Francisco Stock Exchange' to become the property of the Stock and Bond Exchange.

-After earlier reports, in December 9, 1927, it was reported that an agreement to re-organize the San Francisco Stock Exchange had been authorized, with changes to take place immediately.
+After earlier reports, on December 9, 1927, it was reported that an agreement to re-organize the San Francisco Stock Exchange had been authorized, with changes to take place immediately.
 The exchange was renamed the San Francisco Mining Exchange and agreed to deal solely in mining securities, while the name San Francisco Stock Exchange was sold to the Stock and Bond Exchange.
 Also, the old building occupied by the original San Francisco Stock Exchange was put for sale.
 The new San Francisco Curb Exchange took over the "splendid plant on Bush Street of the old Mining Exchange" at the 350 Bush Street building, and started activities in the building on January 2, 1928 as the third security markets in the city.